What is dyspraxia?

 Learning, thought and memory:

-• Difficulty in planning and organising thoughts.
+• Difficulty in planning and organising thoughts that include physical movements.

 • Difficulty in following instructions, especially more than one at a time or where the task has not been thoroughly explained well.